demisto/content-docs/docs/concepts/faq.md

 However, if you want to a different IDE (Visual Studio Code, Sublime, vi, emacs, etc.) it's totally fine!
 It just means that some of those tasks must be performed manually.
 To automate them, you can use the  [demisto-sdk](https://github.com/demisto/demisto-sdk).

-You can also write code directly in the [Cortex XSOAR UI](../concepts/xsoar-ide) but is not recommended if you want to reuse the code.
-Check [here](getting-started-guide#are-you-planning-to-contribute) for details.
+You can also write code directly in the [Cortex XSOAR UI](../concepts/xsoar-ide) but is not recommended if you want to contribute supported content.
+Check [here](getting-started-guide#creating-new-content) for details.

 :::note
 Please note that IDEs are used only for writing Integrations and Automations, everything else (i.e. Playbooks/Dashboards/Layouts/etc.) should be done in the Cortex XSOAR UI